|Archived Summer Tutorials:||2012 (no tutorial)||2012||2011||2010||2009||2008||2007||2006||2005||2004||2003||2002||2001|

-of you who will be in the Boston area during July and August.
-Each
+those of you who will be in the Boston area during July and August.

-The topics and leaders of the four tutorials this summer are:
+The topic and leader of tutorial this summer are:

 A description of each topic is appended below.
 You can sign up for a

 tutorial only by emailing me at email@example.com.
 When you